-- 5. An individual or dependent will get a SEP if the Marketplace determines that: - An error, misrepresentation, misconduct, or inaction by the Marketplace, or by enrollment assisters (such as a Navigators, CACs, agents, or brokers) resulted in an individual or their dependent: 1) not being enrolled, 2) not being enrolled in the QHP that they selected, or 3) not receiving APTCs or CSRs for which they are eligible. - The person's exceptional circumstances, such as domestic violence, medical emergencies, or other circumstances warrant a SEP because they prevented participation in Open Enrollment or participation in another SEP.
+- 5. An individual or dependent will get a SEP if the Marketplace determines that: - o An error, misrepresentation, misconduct, or inaction by the Marketplace, or by enrollment assisters (such as a Navigators, CACs, agents, or brokers) resulted in an individual or their dependent: 1) not being enrolled, 2) not being enrolled in the QHP that they selected, or 3) not receiving APTCs or CSRs for which they are eligible. - The person's exceptional circumstances, such as domestic violence, medical emergencies, or other circumstances warrant a SEP because they prevented the person from enrolling during Open Enrollment or during another SEP.